- PTSD Therapy Compensation: Claim the cost of treating post traumatic stress

 Many medical experts exist who are experienced in psychological symptoms, but specific training is necessary to provide cognitive behavioural therapy or eye movement desensitisation and reprocessing.
 Even clinical psychologist or psychiatrists are not necessarily qualified to provide this treatment.

 The general thought process is that a clinical psychologist is able to diagnose a psychological condition and recommend the appropriate treatment, but only a medical professional who is trained specifically with CBT or EMDR is able to actually provide the PTSD therapy treatment itself.

 Quite often the additional qualification or training can take place over a one year period in addition to the health care professionals other expertise.
 It might be that a psychologist might seek to obtain the additional training or that a psychiatrist might seek to obtain the additional training, but it is not a pre requisite for those medical professionals to have this training for them to be considered doctors.

-Why is it important for an accident victim to consider PTSD therapy when making a claim for compensation?
+Why is it important to consider PTSD therapy when making a claim for compensation?

 There is a duty in the UK law for any accident victim to do what is known as “mitigate a loss”.
 This in essence means that you should attempt to gain recovery as soon as possible, so that a claim is not exaggerated or unduly large.

-It is therefore important that correct diagnosis of post traumatic stress disorder takes place and correct treatment recommended.
+It is therefore important that correct diagnosis of post traumatic stress disorder takes place and correct PTSD therapy treatment recommended.